kriss2012/sao-attendance-tracker/attendance-tracker/README.md

 # SAO Attendance Tracker

-A Spring Boot attendance system with a Sword Art Online-inspired "Cardinal System" dashboard, backed by a Google Sheets sync.
+A Spring Boot attendance system with a Sword Art Online-inspired "Cardinal System" dashboard, backed by direct CRUD storage in H2 or MySQL.

 ## What's inside